indika/blog/_posts/2014-01-11-cooking-with-chef.md

 # Roles

 Roles are a means of applying common functionality to multiple nodes.
-I am only cooking one node, so roles can be ignored for now.
+I safely ignored roles for a long time since I was cooking a single node, until I needed to cook logstash.

+So, how do I create a role?
+Create a role file in the roles folder.

+The name of the role is logstash_server.
+So the name of the role file is logstash_server.rb

+The role file has an identifier, a runlist, default and override attributes.

-However, I should note that the Roles can be defined using JSON or the Ruby DSL.
+Roles can be defined using JSON or the Ruby DSL.

+I am going to add a recipe to this role, particularly logstash::server

+Now how do I apply this role to a node? and finally, JSON data passed to chef-solo:

+The role can then be applied to the node by adding it to the run list

+{% highlight json %}

+{ "run_list": "role[logstash_server]" }

+{% endhighlight %}

+Roles are assigned to recipes.
+I need to assign the newly created role to the recipe logstash::server

 # Cooking